 Tourists and expatriate residents are not expected to dress in traditional clothing, but modesty in public places IS expected.
 The rules can get complicated though and many have differing opinions on what is acceptable or not in Dubai in the 21st Century.

 So are you thinking about visiting Dubai?

-We are a Dubai-based Travel Blog dedicated to tourists looking to visit Dubai.
+We are a Dubai-based Travel Blog dedicated to helping tourists self-plan a visit to Dubai.